semrush/intergalactic/website/docs/core-principles/a11y/a11y-keyboard.md

 1. By pressing `Tab`, the trigger gets focus.
 2. When you focus on trigger, `Enter`/`Space` opens a popper.
 If the trigger opens a select/menu, you can also open the popper by using the `Down Arrow`.
 3. `Tab` key moves focus inside the popper to the interactive element.
 4. Pressing `Esc` closes the popper, even if the focus was on the control inside it.
-After closing the popper, focus remains on the trigger.
+After closing the popper, focus returns to the trigger.
 5. Pressing the "Submit" control inside the popper closes it and returns focus to the trigger.

 ![](/core-principles/a11y/static/keyboard-nav3.png)